SimplGy/one-dropbox-file/README.md

 - [x] scroll today's date `YYYY MM-DD`
 - [x] cache the text file and lazy invalidate

+- [ ] Fix scrolling/selection in safari and mobile chrome
 - [ ] lightweight mobile support (eg: manifest and icon)
 - [ ] gracefully handle `http` -- right now, if you view the site on http, it appears to work but the oauth redirect fails, which is confusing